Younger adults partake in wide menu of mortgage options

 Stamos continues: “Actually, there are many options for first-time homebuyers when it comes to mortgage programs and downpayment assistance.”

-Several low downpayment and flexible loan options exist today, many of which don’t require high credit scores, including the FHA loan that requires just 3.5% down.
+Several low downpayment and flexible loan options exist today, many of which don’t require high credit scores, including the that requires just 3.5% down.

-The USDA mortgage comes with income limits and geographical restrictions, both of which are quite lenient.
+The comes with income limits and geographical restrictions, both of which are quite lenient.
 Buyers who fit into eligibility standards can qualify for a zero-down loan at very low rates.

 “An experienced mortgage advisor can help Millennials navigate these programs available to them and determine the loans and rates they can qualify for,” Stamos adds.